Sputnik V COVID-19 vaccine: Medical uses

 The vaccine can be formulated in two ways: as a ready-to-use solution in water that is frozen at the common home-freezer storage temperature of -18 C or lower, and as a freeze-dried (lyophilized) powder, "Gam-COVID-Vac-Lyo", which can be stored at 2–8 C. The freeze-dried powder must be reconstituted with sterile water before use.
 The lyophilized formulation of Gam-COVID-Vac is similar to the smallpox vaccine, circumventing the need for continuous "colder chain" or cold-chain storage – as required for the Pfizer–BioNTech and Moderna vaccines – and allowing transportation to remote locations with reduced risk of vaccine spoilage.

 The first dose (based on Ad26) is administered on the first day, and the second dose (based on Ad5) is administered on the 21st day to boost immune response.
 Both doses are administered into the deltoid muscle.

 Sputnik Light is a registered single-dose vaccine consisting of only the first dose of Sputnik V. It is intended for areas with acute outbreaks and it will be used as a third (booster) dose for those who have received Sputnik V at least 6 months earlier.
+It can be stored at a normal refrigerator temperature of 2–8 C. The institute says this version would be ideally suited for areas with acute outbreaks, allowing more people to be vaccinated quickly.

+Although Sputnik Light was not authorized by Ukraine or international organizations, tens of thousands of doses were shipped by Russia for use in non-government controlled parts of the eastern Donbas region from January 2021.
+Ukrainian officials criticized the move.

+In January 2021, Sputnik Light commenced phase I/II trials.
+In February, Sputnik Light commenced phase III trials.
+Effectiveness is generally expected to slowly decrease over time.

+A real-world study with participants aged 60–79 years in Argentina found that the single-injection vaccine is effective in preventing infections, effective against hospitalization, and against death.
+A phase III clinical trial in Russia also found an efficacy of 79%.
+According to Nextstrain, lineage B.1.1.317 was the dominant variant in Russia during the study period (5 December 2020 to 15 April 2021), while in Argentina (29 December 2020 to 21 March 2021) lineage N.5 dominated at first, but soon many lineages coexisted in similar proportions.

+Preliminary data from a study in Moscow in July 2021 indicate that the vaccine is effective against symptomatic disease from the Delta variant for three months after vaccination.
+In August 2021, RDIF announced that preliminary results from a study on heterologous prime-boost vaccination indicate that it is safe to administer Sputnik Light as the first dose, then the Oxford–AstraZeneca, Moderna or Sinopharm BIBP vaccine as the second dose, as well as the homologous course consisting of Sputnik Light as the second dose.

 On 11 August 2021, the developers of the Sputnik V vaccine offered its 'Sputnik Light' (Ad26) vaccine to Pfizer for trial against the Delta variant.